+On your England vacation, eat like a local and you’ll come to understand the country’s history.
 Traditional English food is the story of a country with a class-conscious past.
-Many dishes are reminiscent of idyllic English summers, garden parties, and afternoons spent enjoying tea on the lawn.
-Others were created by the poor who needed to do the best they could with what was on hand.
-On your England vacation, eat like a local and feel like part of history.
+Many dishes are reminiscent of idyllic English summers, garden parties, and afternoons spent enjoying beautiful tea on the lawn.
+Others were created by the poor who needed to use their imaginations and cook the foods they could get.
+All spell England.
+Dive in!

 In the seventeenth century, pork pies were made with meat that needed to be preserved.
 Butter was poured into the hole on top of the pastry, preventing air from getting in—this kept the meat fresh.
 Pork pies were the food of farm laborers, but they became popular with the aristocracy and they started eating them on hunts.
 Today, one-third of the UK’s pork pies come from Melton Mowbray.
 There is hearty rivalry between the locations where pork pie is made.

 How to eat it: With a pint of beer, pickle or relish, mushy peas and chips.
 To really go local, eat it while riding a horse.

 Black pudding is a delicacy made from boiled animal blood, fat, and oatmeal.
 Historically, black pudding was a food for the poor, although the Tudors went slumming and served it at their banquets.
 A handful of UK locations are famous for black pudding.
 (In Stornoway, black pudding has EU protected status.)
 Chadwick’s Original Bury Black Pudding in Lancashire has been making and selling black pudding since 1856.

 How to eat it: Black pudding is eaten as part of an English breakfast.
 It’s sometimes served at high-end restaurants, too, due to celebrity chefs Gordon Ramsay and Heston Blumenthal.
 When they began using it in their dishes, it became a popular item once again.